Nirvana (British band)

-Nirvana are an English pop rock band formed in London in 1966.
-Though the band achieved only limited commercial success, they were acclaimed both by music industry professionals and by critics.
+Nirvana are a psychedelic pop band formed in London in 1966.
 In 1985, the band reformed.
-The members of the band sued the American band Nirvana over the usage of the name, reaching an out-of-court settlement.
+Members of the band sued the American band Nirvana in 1992 over the usage of the name, reaching an out-of-court settlement.

 History

 1966–1971: Early years

-Nirvana was created as the performing arm of the London-based songwriting partnership of Irish musician Patrick Campbell-Lyons and Greek composer Alex Spyropoulos (born 1941, Athens) and English producer Ray Singer (born 1946).
-On their recordings Campbell-Lyons, Ray Singer and Spyropoulos supplied all the vocals.
-The instrumental work was primarily undertaken by top session musicians and orchestral musicians – with Campbell-Lyons providing a little guitar and Spyropoulos contributing some keyboards.

-Musically, Campbell-Lyons and Spyropoulos blended myriad musical styles including rock, pop, folk, jazz, Latin rhythms and classical music, primarily augmented by baroque chamber-style arrangements to create a unique sound.
+Nirvana was created as the performing arm of the London-based songwriting partnership of Irish musician Patrick Campbell-Lyons and Greek composer Alex Spyropoulos (born George Alex Spyropoulos, 1941, Athens) and English producer Ray Singer (born 1946).
+On their recordings, Campbell-Lyons, Ray Singer and Spyropoulos supplied all the vocals.
+Campbell-Lyons contributed on guitars, and Spyropoulos contributed on some keyboards.
+Musically, Campbell-Lyons and Spyropoulos blended rock, pop, folk, jazz, Latin rhythms and classical music, primarily augmented by baroque chamber-style arrangements.

-In October 1967, they released their first album: a concept album produced by Chris Blackwell titled The Story of Simon Simopath.
-The album was one of the first narrative concept albums ever released, predating story-driven concept albums such as the Pretty Things' S.F.
-Sorrow (December 1968), the Who's Tommy (April 1969) and the Kinks' Arthur (September 1969), and the Moody Blues album Days of Future Passed (November 1967) by a month.
+In October 1967, they released their first album, a concept album produced by Chris Blackwell titled The Story of Simon Simopath.
+The album was one of the first narrative concept albums ever released, predating story-driven concept albums such as Pretty Things's S.F.
+Sorrow (December 1968), The Who's Tommy (April 1969) and The Kinks's Arthur (September 1969).
 Island Records launched Nirvana's first album "with a live show at the Saville Theatre, sharing a bill with fellow label acts Traffic, Spooky Tooth, and Jackie Edwards."

-Unable to perform their songs live as a duo and with the impending release of their first album, Campbell-Lyons and Spyropoulos decided to create a live performing ensemble, the Nirvana Ensemble, and recruited four musicians to enable them to undertake concerts and TV appearances.
+Unable to perform their songs live as a duo, Campbell-Lyons and Spyropoulos decided to create a live performing ensemble, the Nirvana Ensemble, and recruited four musicians.
 Though hired to be part of the live performance group rather than as band members, these four musicians were also included in the photograph alongside the core duo on the album cover of their first album to assist in projecting an image of a group rather than a duo.
-However, they were not core founding members of the group, and within a few months Nirvana had reverted to its original two-person lineup.
+However, within a few months, Nirvana had reverted to its original two-person lineup.
 The four musicians who augmented Campbell-Lyons and Spyropoulos on their live appearances and television shows for those few months were Ray Singer (guitar), Brian Henderson (bass), Sylvia A. Schuster (cello) and Michael Coe (French horn, viola).
-Sue & Sunny also participated in the Nirvana Ensemble, providing vocals.
+Sue and Sunny also participated in providing their vocals.